KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 ## Step 6: Pre-Publication Peer Review
 Once you are happy to share what you have written with the help of collaborators, it's time to get it peer reviewed!

-GitHub is not very inclusive, nor is it intended as a text editor.
-For this reason, once stories are drafted, they are to be pasted into this [HackMD document](https://hackmd.io/VW6SvaOYTemXnOd4SMcC4Q?both), which uses markdown similarly to GitHub.
-[Issue #5](https://github.com/Ismael-KG/A-History-of-Research-Ethics/issues/5)).
+GitHub is not intended to be used as a text editor.
+For this reason, once stories are drafted, they are to be pasted into this [HackMD document](https://hackmd.io/VW6SvaOYTemXnOd4SMcC4Q?both), which uses markdown (similarly to GitHub) but is much easier to comment on.
 This will require [signing up to HackMD](https://hackmd.io/join).

 Drafts are kept in the pre-publication document for a period of anything between nine and fifteen days, the last day of which will always be a Saturday.
+This allows for storiesto be uploaded "in bulk" on Sundays.

-During this time, the HackMD document is re-shared publicly and people are encouraged to contribute and help improve the drafts.
+During the pre-publication review period, the HackMD document is re-shared publicly and people are encouraged to contribute and help improve the drafts.

 ## Step 7: Publish on GitHub
 On the day after the end of the pre-publication peer review (a Sunday), the drafted story is to be revised one last time by its authors.
 Depending on the complexity of the comments received, their integration can be more or less swift.
 Don't feel like you need to adopt all the comments, or do so too quickly!

-Once you are happy with the polished story, go to the WIP file you created in step 4 and paste the story!
+Once you are happy with the polished story, go to the WIP file you created in step 4, click the "edit pencil" at the top-right and paste the story!
 By following the steps, you will raise a pull request where you can ask for "reviewers."
-Add [@Ismael-KG](https://github.com/Ismael-KG) as a reviewer and he will merge your story!
+Add [@Ismael-KG](https://github.com/Ismael-KG) as a "reviewer" when creating your edits can be made to the WIP file.
+You might be asked to make some final changes, but the previous six steps are there to ensure not much (if anything) needs changing!
+Requests for changes be considered "copy-editing contributions".

 ## Step 8: Publish on [tiki-toki](https://www.tiki-toki.com/timeline/entry/1753034/A-History-of-Research-Ethics/)
-[@Ismael-KG](https://github.com/Ismael-KG) can now go ahead and publish new stories on the tiki-toki platform, as he has the admin rights.
+[@Ismael-KG](https://github.com/Ismael-KG) can now go ahead and publish your new story on the tiki-toki platform, as he has the admin rights.
 Once this is done, there are just two more steps to follow:
-  1. In the opening comment of the issue, keep the title, date and intro, and replace the rest with the following text:
+  1. In the opening comment of the relevant "Conceptualisation 🖊️" issue, keep the title, date and intro, and replace the rest with the following text:
 > `**This story has been published [on Tiki-Toki](insert the relevant Tiki-Toki link here), but please feel free to reopen this issue and make any suggestions below!**`

   2. Change the "Conceptualisation 🖊️" issue's labels to *only* the "Published!" one, and finally close the issue! 🎉